affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

-:ivar id: Required.
-Extractor's ID.
-:vartype id: int
 :ivar identifier: Required.
+Uniquely identify an extractor.
 :vartype identifier: str
 :ivar name: Required.
 :vartype name: str